Pop quiz, who invented the food processor?

 Compact and versatile, we can’t get enough of the Peel & Dice.

-Taken a look at the Kitchen Wizz and thought: “Hm, I might be looking for a bit more”, then consider the Peel & Dice, another food processor on the market from Breville.
+Taken a look at the Kitchen Wizz and thought: “Hm, I might be looking for a bit more”, then consider the Peel & Dice, another best food processor on the market from Breville.

 In many ways it’s quite similar to the Kitchen Wizz 15, it boasts the same powerful 200W motor (which is stronger than some vacuum cleaners) and variety of settings, albeit with two fewer blades.